msamdk/Fish_Re_Identification/Re-Identification.md

 K_NEIGHBORS   = 50        # How many neighbors to retrieve from FAISS (more than final eval K) EVAL_K        = 50        # Evaluate up to Rank-K (e.g., R1, R5, R10)

- --- Feature Extractor Selection ---
+# --- Feature Extractor Selection ---
-# Choose one feature extractor
+# In this test, i used resnet_50
 EXTRACTOR_TYPE = 'resnet_50' # Options: 'resnet50', 'swin_t', 'dinov2_vits14'

 if EXTRACTOR_TYPE == 'resnet50':